alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+//todo: Add fields for add to update and add to add
 //todo: Happy awards is for pro? or should it be PRo plus?
 // todo: update features / documentations
 // todo: allow disable of all emails
 // todo: minify admin.js and admin.css
-// test not broker custom photo fields
+// test not broken custom photo fields
+// add awards mysql tables to missing table checker tool
+// create a "clear all awards given" on help page?
+// quick review with wp_debug on

 = 7.0 =